briancappello/py-yaml-fixtures/README.md

 A library for loading database fixtures written in [Jinja2](http://jinja.pocoo.org/)-templated YAML files.
 It comes with support for [faker](http://faker.readthedocs.io/en/master/) and relationships between fixture objects.

+Currently supports Django 2+, Flask with Flask-SQLAlchemy, and standalone SQLAlchemy.

 ## Useful Links

 * [Fork it on GitHub](https://github.com/briancappello/py-yaml-fixtures)